dotnet/docs-maui/docs/data-cloud/local-web-services.md

 There are two main approaches to enabling clear-text local traffic on Android:

 - Enable cleartext network traffic for communication with all domains.
 For more information, see [Enable clear-text network traffic for all domains](#enable-clear-text-network-traffic-for-all-domains).
-- Create a network security configuration file that permits cleartext network traffic on the `localhost` domain.
+- Create a network security configuration file that enables cleartext network traffic on the `localhost` domain.
 For more information, see [Create a network security configuration file](#create-a-network-security-configuration-file).

 #### Enable clear-text network traffic for all domains